-The curriculum comprises two compulsory courses, two elective courses and an independent research component.
-This may consist of either a single research project or a series of smaller projects, related to one or more of the four courses and demonstrating professional expertise.
+The curriculum comprises two compulsory courses; two elective courses and four research tasks, each linked to one of the four courses taken for the degree and demonstrating professional expertise.
 The curriculum consists of 180 credits.

-Code Course NQF Credits HEQSF Level PBL5602S International Law of the Sea (not offered in 2017) 30 9 PBL5619F International Environmental Law 30 9
+Code Course NQF Credits HEQSF Level

+CML5619F Law of International Trade 9

+CML5673S International Commercial Transactions Law 9